seema-kri/nyc-taxi-revenue-optimization-2026/README.md

 *Open to opportunities, collaborations, and conversations around data analytics.*

- ## ⭐ If this project was useful, a star on the repo is appreciated.
+If you found this project helpful, please consider giving it a ⭐ on GitHub — it helps a lot!